danger/danger-js/docs/tutorials/node-app.html.md

 ## PR Messages

-On a similar vein, we also want to encourage pull requests as a form of documentation.
-We can help push people in this direction by not allowing the body of a pull request to be a few characters long.
+In a similar vein, we also want to encourage pull requests as a form of documentation.
+We can help push people in this direction by not allowing the body of a pull request to be less than a few characters long.

 ```js
 if (!danger.pr.body.length < 10) {